Save Money & Energy

 Energy Saving Tips

+As a community-owned, not-for-profit utility company, finding solutions that help our customers save money is important to us.
 If your electric bill is suddenly higher than it used to be, you need to find the source of the problem.
 Remember—the less energy you use, the more money you save!

 Make wise choices to use less energy with the following tips: